Thursday, August 14, 2025

 3.2 Dues

 Members and Associate Members must pay annual dues for the period January through December.
 Dues are set by the WARF Steering Committee.
-Annual dues are to be paid through the WMU-AAUP.
+Annual dues are to be payable to WARF and forwarded to the WMU-AAUP office.
 Members and Associate Members remain “active” as long as annual dues are paid.

 ARTICLE IV—MEETINGS

-4.1 WARF business shall be conducted by the Steering Committee at meetings open to any WARF member.
+4.1 WARF business shall be conducted by the Steering Committee at meetings open to any WARF member or guests invited by the Chair of the Steering Committee.
 WARF members may add to the agenda both items for discussion and motions for action.
-Minutes of all meetings shall be available to all members.
+Minutes of all meetings shall be available to all members on the Meetings page of the WARF website.

 4.1.1 Normally, regular Steering Committee meetings shall be held quarterly, on a designated weekday and week in the month (e.g. second Thursday).
 Notice of regular Steering Committee meetings shall be posted on the WARF website.